eighteight/Splinify/README.md

 ##Usage
 The plugin contains two objects that can be found under the ../plugins->Splinify menu entry.
 ###Splinify
-A generator (place objects under it) that takes polygon objects and connects their points in interesting ways.
+A generator (place objects under it) that takes two objects and connects their points trying to minimize the overall distance.

 ##Settings